Mackintosh (raincoat): Revival

 In the mid-1990s the Mackintosh brand owner, Traditional Weatherwear, was on the verge of closing its factory in Blairlinn, Cumbernauld near Glasgow.
 Around the turn of the 21st century, senior staff members acquired the company and established the traditional rubberised Mackintosh coat as an upmarket brand in its own right.
 The company collaborated with leading fashion houses such as Gucci, Hermès, Louis Vuitton, and Liberty.
 The coats became particularly popular with Japanese women, and the company won a Queen's Award for Enterprise in 2000 for its success in international trade.
 In December 2003 the company name was formally changed to Mackintosh.

-In 2007, Mackintosh was bought by Tokyo firm Yagi Tsusho.
-With the backing of its parent company Mackintosh has continued to expand its reputation and marketing operations.
+In 2007, the brand was bought by Tokyo firm Yagi Tsusho.
+With the backing of its parent company, Mackintosh has continued to expand its reputation and marketing operations.
 In January 2011, the company opened its first fashion store in London.

-In 2017, Mackintosh expanded to include a premium fashion-oriented line headed by Bulgarian designer Kiko Kostadinov, titled Mackintosh 0001.
-These new lines of fashion both included male and female lines of clothing.
-The label has collaborated with several other brands, including with Vetements (2016); with Porter on a unisex capsule collection of bags and accessories (2017); with Maison Margiela on creating two exclusive trenchcoat designs for its spring men’s wear collection (2018); and with luxury essentials British label The Workers Club on a fall capsule collection (2020).
+In Japan the brand is distributed by Sanyo Shokai.